mrcloudchase/AI-CONTENT-DEVELOPER/README.md

 # AI Content Developer

-An intelligent documentation generation tool that analyzes repositories and creates or updates documentation based on support materials using OpenAI's GPT models.
+An intelligent documentation generation tool that analyzes repositories and creates or updates documentation based on support materials using Azure OpenAI models.

+> **📢 Important Update**: This tool now uses **Azure OpenAI** with Microsoft Entra ID authentication instead of OpenAI API keys.
+If you're migrating from a previous version, please see the [Azure Migration Guide](docs/azure-migration-guide.md).

 ## Overview